-- problems arising from the expansion of our manufacturing capabilities, or destruction, loss, or temporary shutdown of our manufacturing facility; - changes in reimbursement rates or policies relating to insulin pumps or similar products or technologies by third-party payors; - our inability to enter into contracts with third-party payors on a timely basis and on acceptable terms; - claims that any of our insulin pump products, or any component thereof or related supplies, infringes on patent rights or other intellectual property rights of third parties; - the potential that other technological breakthroughs for the monitoring, treatment or prevention of diabetes may render our insulin pump products obsolete or less desirable; and - adverse regulatory or legal actions relating to our insulin pump products or similar products or technologies.
+- Ÿ problems arising from the expansion of our manufacturing capabilities, or destruction, loss, or temporary shutdown of our manufacturing facility; - Ÿ changes in reimbursement rates or policies relating to insulin pumps or similar products or technologies by third-party payors; - Ÿ our inability to enter into contracts with third-party payors on a timely basis and on acceptable terms; - Ÿ claims that any of our insulin pump products, or any component thereof or related supplies, infringes on patent rights or other intellectual property rights of third parties; - Ÿ the failure of our Tandem Device Updater to accurately and timely provide customers with remote access to new product features as anticipated; - Ÿ the potential that other technological breakthroughs for the monitoring, treatment or prevention of diabetes may render our insulin pump products obsolete or less desirable; and - Ÿ adverse regulatory or legal actions relating to our insulin pump products or similar products or technologies.

-In addition, sales of our t:slim G4 pump, in particular, are subject to the continuation of our development and commercialization agreement with DexCom, which is subject to termination by DexCom, with or without cause, on relatively short notice.
+In addition, sales of any of our current or future insulin pump products with integration of CGM, such as the t:slim G4, are subject to the continuation of our applicable agreements with DexCom, which are subject to termination by DexCom, with or without cause, on relatively short notice.

-Because we currently rely on sales of our insulin pump products, of which our t:slim G4 pump currently makes up the majority, to generate a significant majority of our revenue, any factors that negatively impact sales of these products, or result in sales of these products increasing at a lower rate than expected, could adversely affect our business, financial condition and operating results and negatively impact our ability to successfully launch future products currently under development.
+Because we currently rely on sales of our insulin pump products to generate a significant majority of our revenue, any factors that negatively impact sales of these products, or result in sales of these products increasing at a lower rate than expected, could adversely affect our business, financial condition and operating results and negatively impact our ability to successfully launch future products currently under development.

-The failure of our products to achieve and maintain market acceptance could result in us achieving sales below our expectations, which would cause our business, financial condition and operating results to be materially and adversely affected.
+The failure of our products to achieve and maintain market acceptance could result in us achieving sales below our expectations, which would cause our business, financial condition and operating results to be materially and adversely affected. \